 Through our extensive walking tests, we found that comfort comes down to three key factors: cushioning level, fit precision, and upper design.

-Out of all shoes tested, the Hoka Transport earned our highest comfort score.
+Out of all shoes tested, the Hoka Transport earned a top comfort score.
 Its balanced cushioning provides excellent impact absorption without feeling overly soft or unstable.
 During our 10,000-step test, our tester reported “consistently comfortable feet even after hours of walking on concrete.”
 The quick-toggle lacing system allows for easy adjustment, and the padded collar prevents heel slip without causing irritation.

 We loved the quick-toggle lacing system that allowed us to get a comfortable fit without too much hassle.